containers/podman/docs/podman-run.1.md

 This works for both background and foreground containers.

 **--network**="*bridge*"
-   Set the Network mode for the container
+   Set the Network mode for the container:
-			       'bridge': create a network stack on the default bridge 'none': no networking
+  - `bridge`: create a network stack on the default bridge
+  - `none`: no networking
-			       'container:<name|id>': reuse another container's network stack
+  - `container:<name|id>`: reuse another container's network stack
-			       'host': use the podman host network stack.
+  - `host`: use the podman host network stack.
 Note: the host mode gives the container full access to local system services such as D-bus and is therefore considered insecure.
-			       '<network-name>|<network-id>': connect to a user-defined network
+  - `<network-name>|<network-id>`: connect to a user-defined network

 **--network-alias**=[]
     Not implemented